SharePoint/sp-dev-provisioning-templates/tenant/GiveAtContoso/README.md

-# Charity
+# Giving campaign

-This template is designed to demonstrate how a typical company charity site could look like in SharePoint Online.
-It has a relatively simple structure with some example pages and contents to get you started on updating the template based on your specific requirements.
+This template shows what a human resources giving campaign site could look like.
+This site could be associated to an enterprise portal or hub site, so that it is part of the main navigation with the other related sites in consistent information architecture.

-This site could be associated to an enterprise or divisional hub site, so that it is sharing the main navigation with the other related sites in single consistent information architecture.
+You can also extend the experiences by adding custom web parts and other experiences on the sites.

 ![Top layout](./top-give.png)